 People with MS who have depression can also be treated with antidepressants or therapy, such as CBT.

 If you often feel anxious or worried, you may be prescribed antidepressants or benzodiazepines, which are a type of tranquilliser that have a calming effect.

 Men with MS who find it hard to obtain or maintain an erection (erectile dysfunction) may be prescribed medicine to temporarily increase the blood flow to the penis, such as sildenafil (Viagra).
 This is provided by the NHS if you have MS.

 Relationship counselling or seeing a sex therapist may also help both men and women with MS who are having problems with reduced interest in sex or difficulty reaching orgasm.

 Various medicines are available if you have an overactive bladder or need to pee frequently during the night.

-If you find it difficult to empty your bladder, advice from a continence nurse or physiotherapist can help.
+If you find it difficult to empty your bladder or you leak pee, advice from a continence nurse or physiotherapist can help.

 Handheld external stimulators can also help some people start peeing or empty the bladder.

 Occasionally, a catheter can be used to empty the bladder when needed.